 “Don’t ever say that,” she chastised between sobs.
 “You will not die.”

-My inebriated mind came up with an idea, and I just blurted it, “Alright.
+My inebriated mind came up with an idea, and I just blurted it, “All right.
 We will find a vampire and make him bite us.
 That way we’ll live forever.
 How about that?”

 My proposal was on the crazy side—even to my own ears, but it seemed to appease her, and her sobs soon turned to hiccups.
 Stumbling only four times, I led her to the guest bedroom, which was basically her room since she stayed so often at my place, and helped her settle.
-No sooner than I turned my back, she started snoring lightly.
+No sooner had I turned my back than she started snoring lightly.

 Adorable.
 If I swung that way, I would definitely pursue her.